andrewgho/hiplog/README.md

 token with at least *View Messages* privileges.

 An access token is typically a 40-character alphanumeric string.
-Pass the access token to `hiplog` using any of the following mechanisms:
+Pass the access token to `hiplog` using any of the following mechanisms, in order of descending precedence:

 * Pass via command line with the `-t` (`--token`) option
 * Set as value of a `HIPCHAT_ACCESS_TOKEN` environment variable